 You should also consider who will make decisions for you if you lose the capacity to make them for yourself, for example, if you are in hospital.
-You should put in place or update your enduring powers of attorney and advance care directives to reflect your new marital status.
+You should put in place or update your enduring powers of attorney and advance care directives or appoint an enduring guardian to reflect your new marital status.
 This is particularly so if you want your new spouse to be making these decisions.

 Further resources on estate planning can be found here.

 Superannuation, especially if it contains life insurance, can be a significant part of your estate.
 Some public funds have automatic life cover in the hundreds of thousands of dollars.
 Who will inherit the proceeds when you die?